 Keeps Businesses Healthy

-Businesses prefer a carbon price to other climate solutions because they remain financially stable while they adjust their operations, thanks to a predictable and gradually rising price on carbon.
+Businesses prefer a carbon price to other climate solutions because they remain financially stable while they adjust their operations, thanks to a predictable and gradually rising carbon pricing.
 They will not lose time or spend extra money trying to understand complicated new regulations and rules and incorporate them into their plans.

-A price on carbon is the best climate solution for America’s economy because it is the most cost-efficient way to lower America’s pollution.
+A carbon fee is the best climate solution for America’s economy because it is the most cost-efficient way to lower America’s pollution.
 To match its impact, multiple regulations across economic sectors would be needed, at an additional cost of hundreds of billions of dollars every year to America’s economy.